 Consider also that the thyroid gland is the master regulator of metabolism in the body.
-This means that when the thyroid is underactive metabolic processes including digestion are slowed and increase the likelihood of gas wind and bloating, poor nutrient uptake, constipation and disturbed gut bacteria.
+This means that when the thyroid is underactive metabolic processes including digestion are slowed and increase the likelihood of gas wind and bloating, poor nutrient uptake, constipation and disturbed gut.
 This makes digestive function an intrinsic part of your treatment plan.

 Disclaimer: this information is general and for educational purposes only and is not a substitute for personal health advice.
 Please seek advice from your healthcare provide for personal health advice.